Himanshu2107/Percolation/README.md

 #### Usage
 Run `java PercolationStats n trials` in order to estimate the p* value for an *n-by-n* grid using `trials` number of trials.

+Note :- This was intended as an assignment for Princeton's Coursera MOOC, Algorithms 1.